mystic-ai/npu_examples/model_hub/gpt-j-6B-text-generation/README.md

 ### BibTeX and Citation

 More information regarding the model and how it's been trained by the authors can be found [here](https://arankomatsuzaki.wordpress.com/2021/06/04/gpt-j/).
-Neuro provides instant infrastructure to allow access to their pre-trained model.
+Neuro provides instant infrastructure to allow access to their trained model.

 ```bibtex
 @misc{gpt-j,